What’s in a presentation? Everything! An impressive presentation can make or break your marketing strategy.

 It will not only make consumers feel personally connected to your brand, but it will also keep your products in their hearts as a result of your stories.

 It may be beneficial if you send the documents to the board to review ahead of time, depending on what you’ll be covering in your presentation.

-Reports and demos are examples of extra information that either consumes too much of time or are too distracting to be covered in a presentation.
+Reports and demos are examples of extra information that either consumes too much time or is too distracting to be covered in a presentation.

 The presentation should always focus on the ‘why’ rather than the ‘how’.
-A week before the meeting is great, as it gives you time to reply to any early remarks or suggestions.
+A week before the meeting is great; it gives you time to reply to any early remarks or suggestions.

 Consider this procedure as a benefit.
 You get a good insight of what the members of the board might bring to the meeting or at least have some context to prepare for a more impactful presentation delivery.